HenrikSterner/P5Programmering/kap6/kap6.md

 playerTurn = random(['x','o'])

-// implement function that draws the board in console function showBoard()
+// implement function that draws the board function showBoard()
 {
   //draw the lines